bteapot/Trista-DPI/README.md

 When the file names from different folders are identical, unique number are added to file names.

 Backups created more than month ago can be automatically deleted if desired.

+Previously created backups can be automatically restored by running script with no documents open in InDesign.

 Installation
 ------------